 In addition to all this great stuff is that with a simple click off the menu, you can view exactly what your asset allocation is…

 BOOM!
-I do love Personal Capital and I’m probably in it every week or so to manage my investments.
+I do love Empower (formerly Personal Capital) and I’m probably in it every week or so to manage my investments.

 The best part is that it’s free.
 Be aware that they might call you to offer a free portfolio review but you don’t need to take ’em up on it.
 I told them I wasn’t interested, but you’re welcome to if you feel that could provide you some value.